[ Statement 2: We are all broken people who are being restored[i] and we value everyone who shows up. ]

 Dan Mohler from Best of Power & Love 1 again: “Who pays $100,000 for a $20,000 car?
 You’d be a fool, right?
 But yet the blood of Jesus was spent for you.
 So the gospel reveals your amazing value.”

 [xviii] Mark Johnson speaks from the grave!
-Back in 2014, Mark visited the Salvage Yard while speaking at Crown College.
-He referred to this line from his talks at Crown (it’s message 2) and an interview form Radio New Zealand (the Crown talk is much better).
-It stuck with me and I always wanted to write a song about it, but in it seemed to fit both themes of being loved and valued in spite of our brokenness, and our church carrying forward the value the God has for people – “we value everyone that shows up,” not because you’re cool or you belong to some scene, or because you earned your value somehow, but because you simply are valuable.
+One time, Mark visited the Salvage Yard while speaking at Crown College.
+He referred to this line from his talks at Crown (it’s message 2) and an interview form Radio New Zealand (the Crown talk lends itself better as a resource to this song).
+It stuck with me and I always wanted to write a song about it.
+It seemed to fit both themes of being personally loved and valued, and carrying forward the value that God has for other people – “we value everyone that shows up,” not because you’re cool or you belong to some scene, or because you earned your value somehow, but because you simply are valuable.

 [xix] Again, this can be much more richly captured in the entirety of Josh Garrels’ Father Along, from which I nearly ripped off these lyrics: “There’s so much more to life than we’ve been told and it’s full of beauty that will unfold and shine like you struck gold my wayward son…”